Shiinoya/jam-team/scenes/README.md

 # Scene Uploading

-Please make sure that the scene you are uploading meetings the required guidelines in the main README.
+Please make sure that the scene you are uploading meets the required guidelines in the main README.

 ## PR